Skip to content

 Where applying as a limited company, a company secretary or a director must sign the declaration.

-The fee for Land Drainage Consent, where charged, is £50 as defined within Section 23 of the Land Drainage Act (1991).
-Please contact Leicester City Council using the information provided below, before submitting this application to organise payment.
+The fee for Land Drainage Consent is £50 as defined within Section 23 of the Land Drainage Act (1991).
+The fee is charged upon completion of the application and is completed online.

-Any application received without prior payment, will not be processed until payment has been received.
+Any application received without prior payment, will not be valid until payment has been received.

 If I have been granted consent, how long do I have to complete the works?

-Once a decision has been granted you have one year from the date the consent is issued to complete the works, unless otherwise specified by the conditions of the consent.
+Once a consent has been granted, you have one year from the date of its issue to complete the works, unless otherwise specified by the conditions of the consent.
 You are required to notify us in writing seven working days before the commencement of any works onsite, referring to the consent reference number.

-If during the period of works, you encounter something that requires amendment to or is not covered by your application, you must contact us as soon as possible.
+If during the period of works, you encounter something that requires amendment to or is not covered by your terms of your consent, you must contact us as soon as possible.
 We will advise on what action must be taken next.
 You may be required to cease operations, until this has been resolved.
-In some cases, you may also be required to submit a new application.
-Failure to comply with any of these steps or the conditions stipulated within your consent may lead to the consent being revoked.
+In some cases, you may require a new consent which will require the submission of a new application.
+Failure to comply with any of these steps or the conditions stipulated within your consent may lead to the consent being revoked, and legal action.

-Please direct all notifications or any queries regard approved consents to flooding@leicester.gov.uk, quoting the consent reference no.
+Please direct all notifications or any queries regarding approved consents to [email protected], quoting the consent reference number in the subject of the email.